OpenBuildings/asset-merger/README.md

 Extending
 ---------

-You can Add your own engines and processors easily by adding a class inside classes/asset/engine, or classes/asset/processor respectfully.
-The class must have a static method process which will return the desired result.
+You can Add your own engines and processors easily by adding a class inside `classes/asset/engine`, or `classes/asset/processor` respectively.
+The class must have a static method `process` which will return the desired result.

 Minion Task
 -----------